SandBoxDeveloper/Marvel-Comics-App/README.md

 # Marvel-Comics-App
 A simple Android app that provides easy access to a list of available comics hosted by Marvel, and detailed information about each one of them.

+# Getting Started

+This sample uses the Gradle build system.
+To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.